hashicorp/terraform/website/docs/backends/types/gcs.html.md

     The provided credentials need to have the `devstorage.read_write` scope and `WRITER` permissions on the bucket.
  *  `prefix` - (Optional) GCS prefix inside the bucket.
 Named states for workspaces are stored in an object called `<prefix>/<name>.tfstate`.
  *  `path` - (Deprecated) GCS path to the state file of the default state.
 For backwards compatibility only, use `prefix` instead.
- *  `project` / `GOOGLE_PROJECT` - (Optional) The project ID to which the bucket belongs.
-This is only used when creating a new bucket during initialization.
-    Since buckets have globally unique names, the project ID is not required to access the bucket during normal operation.
- *  `region` / `GOOGLE_REGION` - (Optional) The region in which a new bucket is created.
-    For more information, see [Bucket Locations](https://cloud.google.com/storage/docs/bucket-locations).
  *  `encryption_key` / `GOOGLE_ENCRYPTION_KEY` - (Optional) A 32 byte base64 encoded 'customer supplied encryption key' used to encrypt all state.
 For more information see [Customer Supplied Encryption Keys](https://cloud.google.com/storage/docs/encryption#customer-supplied).